My Dinner

 This salad uses simple ingredients, most of which you have available in the pantry.
 Juicy tomatoes, garlic, olive oil, white balsamic vinegar, honey, salt, black pepper, fresh basil, parsley, and scallions /spring onions.
 The secret to the easy German tomato salad is using fresh herbs and in-season tomatoes.

 Why use sweetener in a tomato salad?
 For me, a sweetener is a must for tomato salad.
-The honey, or sugar brings out the the flavor of the tomatoes.
+The honey, or sugar, brings out the flavor of the tomatoes.

 German tomato salad in a bowl.